Tips for New Photographers

 • YouTube (https://www.youtube.com/) Just search for your model of camera

 Understanding the basic functionality of your camera is critical to taking better pictures.
-On this page, I'll just cover a few basic concepts common to all DSLR camera.
+On this page, I'll just cover a few basic concepts common to all DSLR and mirrorless camera.

 FULLY AUTOMATIC MODES